Category: Christian Living

 A Change of Mind and Heart

 The word “repent” means to have a change of mind.
-This includes changing how you view sin, your choices, and your relationship with God.
+This means acknowledging your sins, and aligning your thoughts and actions with what the Word of God says.

 Instead of justifying or ignoring sin, you begin to see it from God’s perspective and desire something different.